oemof/tespy/docs/knowledge_center/faq.rst

         in order to numerically solve the system of equations created according to your model design and parametrization.
 The algorithm iteratively approaches a solution for the unknown variables within your model with the help of the derivatives of the equations.
-If a CoolProp related error is not caused by unreasonable user specifications, it most likely stems from a non-converging or even diverging solving process.
+Since the algorithm itself is not aware of the physical boundaries limiting inputs to CoolProp such errors may occur, most of the time due to the following two reasons:

+        - The model inputs or the system design are not reasonable.
+        - The initial guess for the variables is far away from the actual solution.

+        While there is little you can do to prevent the first one from the software side (we recommend you reach out in the forum or get into exchange with your friends or colleagues), the initial value issue can be tackled:

-        There are a multitude of reasons that cause instability, but the most import in the context of TESPy are bad starting values.
-Oftentimes they are not explicitly specified by the user and depent on general default values.
-If those do not fit your specific model, instability can be the result.
+        If you set up a model without providing any start values, these are automatically generated.
+If those do not fit your specific model, instability in the solving process can be the result and lead to CoolProp errors.

         The
         :ref:`tutorial about starting values <tutorial_starting_values_label>`
         is a good introduction into a systematic approach to prevent non-converging modelling.
-Furthermore, the networks
+Furthermore, the network's
-        :py:meth:`.solve() <tespy.networks.Network.solve>` method accepts
+        :py:meth:`.solve() <tespy.networks.Network.solve>` method automatically
-        parameters like :code:`init_path` and :code:`design_path` path, that allow the user to provide previously saved results to be used as starting values for :code:`design` as well as :code:`offdesign` simulations.
-Find a more thorough description about how the solving process is immplemented and configured in TESPy in the respective chapter in the :ref:`networks documentation <networks_solving_label>`.
+        starts at the previous solution.
+If your new inputs are far away from that, you can iteratively change the inputs to arrive at the desired destination.
+Furthermore, it is possible to provide starting values from a saved simulation through the :code:`init_path`.
+Find a more thorough description about how the solving process is implemented and configured in TESPy in the respective chapter in the :ref:`Network documentation <networks_solving_label>`.
         It also contains a comprehensive section about :ref:`convergence stability <module_convergence_label>`.